What are your experiences of Euro 2022?

 Last updated on .From the section Women's Euro 2022

-It's been a week since England kicked off Euro 2022 in front of 68,871 fans at Old Trafford.
+It's been a week since England kicked off Euro 2022 in front of 68,871 fans at Old Trafford, and what a festival we've witnessed so far.

-What a festival we've witnessed so far.
-We've had goals - lots of them - city centre takeovers and carnival atmospheres across the nine stadiums that have hosted matches.
+We've had loads of goals, city centre takeovers and carnival atmospheres across the nine stadiums that have hosted matches, while attendance records for the tournament are being shattered.

-Attendance records for the tournament are being shattered, but there have also been complaints of "sold-out" stadiums not actually being full at kick-off.

 So we want to hear from you on your experiences of a tournament that's capturing new supporters for women's football across the length and breadth of the country.